Textile: Mineral

 Minerals and natural and synthetic fabrics may be combined, as in emery cloth, a layer of emery abrasive glued to a cloth backing.
-Also, "sand cloth" is a U.S. term for fine wire mesh with abrasive glued to it, employed like emery cloth or coarse sandpaper.
+Also, "sand cloth" is a US term for fine wire mesh with abrasive glued to it, employed like emery cloth or coarse sandpaper.

 Synthetic

-In the 20th century, they were supplemented by artificial fibers made from petroleum.
+In the 20th century, they were supplemented by artificial fibres made from petroleum.
 Textiles are made in various strengths and degrees of durability, from the finest microfibre made of strands thinner than one denier to the sturdiest canvas.

 Synthetic textiles are used primarily in the production of clothing, as well as the manufacture of geotextiles.
-Synthetic fibers are those that are chemically constructed, therefore are unsustainable.
+Synthetic fibres are those that are constructed by humans through chemical synthesis.